david-hp-0726/lsac-cpp-replication/README.md

 ## Training Details

+A total of **272,000 labeled examples** were collected from the MuJoCo simulation using a custom data collection pipeline.
+Each sample contains 14 input features: 10 LiDAR-style range readings, 2D previous linear and angular velocities, 2D current linear and angular velocity.
+The dataset was randomly split into:
+- **Training set**: 80% (217,600 examples)
+- **Validation set**: 20% (54,400 examples)

 The model is trained for **up to 30 epochs** using the Adam optimizer and **early stopping** with a patience of 5 epochs based on validation loss.
 The neural network has the following architecture:
 - Input: 14D vector
   → 10D rangefinder readings